This might help you if you:

 - Don’t engage with them.

-- Go to another room or outside to decide what to do.
+- Go to another room or relocate outside to decide what to do.

-If you have an angry teenager, you might feel ashamed or guilty that you are scared of them, but it’s important to remember that your family’s safety is your top priority.
+Dealing with an angry teenager can be confusing, and you may feel ashamed or guilty when you’re scared of them.
+But it’s important to remember that your priority must be your family’s safety.
 For more info about what you can do when things escalate, read ‘What happens if I call the police?’, which looks at your options when things are in crisis.

 Calming down – Physical

-The first thing to think about when trying to de-escalate a situation is your presence in the space.
+When trying to de-escalate a situation, consider your presence in the space.
 Here are our top tips:

 Calming down – Emotional

-Next, check that your head is where you want it to be at before starting a conversation with the person.
+Next, check that you're in the right headspace before starting a conversation with the person.
 Here are our top tips:

 And a few more tips: